 Lithology (formerly known as Alejandro Bulgheroni Estate).
-Argentinian Alejandro Bulgheroni has been extremely successful in a number of business ventures.
+The founder of Lithology, Argentinian Alejandro Bulgheroni, has been extremely successful in a number of business ventures.
 His father founded Bridas, an oil and gas company in 1948.
 Along with his brother Carlos, Alejandro successfully grew and developed the company’s assets.
 After selling 50% of his company in 2010, Alejandro began to acquire a variety of wineries.
 Today he owns an impressive international collection of winery properties in Argentina, Australia, Italy, France, Uruguay and in California (including this estate).
 He is the former owner of Napa based Bounty Hunter (including the Bounty Hunter Restaurant in Danville).

 Alejandro’s Bodega Garzón in Uruguay, located about 3 hours from the capital city of Montevideo (up the coastline) is a formidable piece of property, an agricultural hacienda if you will.
 At 5,400 hectares it contains a winery (the first LEED certified winery in all of South America), vineyards, olive & almond orchards, cattle and horses, wind turbines, a private club and a restaurant.
 See our notes from our visit to Bodega Garzon below.